-Each criteria has a dimension (a variable tracked by Google Analytics), a condition and a value.
-To create a criteria, simply drag a dimension from the left-hand side of the screen to the slot, select your condition and then enter or select your value.
+Each criterion has a dimension (a variable tracked by Google Analytics), a condition and a value.
+To create criteria, simply drag a dimension from the left-hand side of the screen to the slot, select your condition and then enter or select your value.

 If you want to understand your SEO traffic better, drag the “Source” dimension to your first criteria, set the condition to “containing” and the value to “google.”
 That will show you all of the traffic that came to your site from Google.

 You can include all of the search engines by using the regular expression, “google|yahoo|bing .”
 The “pipe’ character works as an “or” between the words.
 However, if you use the pipe character, you need to set the condition to “Matches Regular Expression” so Google Analytics can interpret it.